sliakat/ADPICam/README.md

 ADPICam has been built on RHEL 8 and CentOS 7, and tested with a PI-MTE3 detector on RHEL 8.

-It has also been built on Ubuntu 22.04LTS (kernel 5.19.0-46-generic), with PICam SDK version 5.13.3.2211 and tested with Pixis, ProEM-HS, Blaze, and SOPHIA cameras.
+It has also been built on Ubuntu 22.04LTS (kernel 6.5.0-27-generic), with PICam SDK version 5.14.7.2311 and tested with Pixis, ProEM-HS, Blaze, and SOPHIA cameras.
 **
-/Ubuntu 22.04 LTS specific notes
+### Ubuntu 22.04 LTS specific notes
 For proper operation of USB and USB3 detectors with Ubuntu 22.04LTS, libusb needs to be downgraded to 1.0.23 To downgrade:
   - check installed version with ```apt-cache policy libusb-1.0*```